Timothy C. Hain, MD • Hearing Page • Page last modified: December 15, 2022

 These are basically papers about LTSNHL without a clear cause - -thus might also be termed a low-tone variant of SHL.
 SHL is a "wastebasket" type of hearing loss (see here for more).It would be interesting to know what percentage of these patients convert into Meniere's.

 Asakuma (1999) reported 241 patients with acute low-tone SNHL.
 These patients were largely young females.
 He defined LTSNHL as that the sum of the three low frequencies (125, 250, 500) was more than 100 dB, and the sum of the 3 high frequencies (2, 4, 8) was less than 60 dB.

-Jun et al suggested prognosis in SHL was better for low-tone hearing loss.
+Jun et al suggested prognosis in SHL was better for the low-tone hearing loss variant (2012).
 This seems reasonable enough.